 The Minnesota Department of Agriculture's AGRI Crop Research Grant is intended to generate applied crop research that will improve agricultural product quality, quantity, or value.
-Competitive grants will be awarded for applied research that creates public, transferable information with near term (3 to 7 years) benefits for Minnesota farmers and the State's economy.
+Competitive grants will be awarded for applied research that creates public, transferable information with near-term (3 to 7 years) benefits for Minnesota farmers and the state's economy.
 Proposals must include an outreach plan describing how results will be shared with appropriate audiences.

-Funding Availability
+Funding availability

-The Minnesota Department of Agriculture (MDA) anticipates awarding approximately \$1 million in this round using a competitive review process.
+We anticipate awarding approximately \$1 million in this round using a competitive review process.
 No more than \$250k will be awarded per proposal.
-Eligibility and award restrictions are detailed in this request for proposals.
+Eligibility and award restrictions are detailed in this request for proposals (RFP).